C4IR/FAIR.m/add-ons/LagLDDMM/README.md

 see also https://arxiv.org/abs/1703.04446 for a free preprint.

-## Getting started

-Before running this code, make sure you have downloaded FAIR and added it to your MATLAB path.
-Having done this, add this folder and subfolders to the path.
-The examples from the paper can be found in the `examples` folder.

 ## Acknowledgements

-This material is in part based upon work supported by the National Science Foundation under Grant Number 1522599.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grant Number 1522599 and U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics program under Award Numbers DE-SC0010518 and DE-SC0009286; and by NIH grant 10042242.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of funding agencies.